joshua-kairu/pick-palette/README.md

 ## Limitations :worried:

 This app was just a tutorial.
 It cannot:
-* Highlight the locations of each of the pixels of the major
+* highlight the locations of each of the pixels of the major

 ## Possible Future Work :fast_forward: